Marg0n/MongooseConcept/README.md

-## What commands and steps I have used to initialize the project:
+## Steps by steps commands to initialize the project:

 - ```bash
   npn init -y